frederic-arr/terraform-provider-ripedb/docs/resources/object.md

 page_title: "ripedb_object Resource - ripedb"
 subcategory: ""
 description: |-
-  This data source provides information about an Autonomous System Number (ASN) object in the RIPE Database.
+  Manage a generic object in the RIPE Database.
 ---

 # ripedb_object (Resource)

-This data source provides information about an Autonomous System Number (ASN) object in the RIPE Database.
+Manage a generic object in the RIPE Database.